PUMNL/nl.pum.avg/README.md

 # nl.pum.avg

-This extension can anonymize a contact or a list of contacts from the contact lists at once.
+This CiviCRM-extension can anonymize a contact or a list of contacts from the contact lists at once.

 The extension is licensed under [AGPL-3.0](LICENSE.txt).